 - Is it a share from some whole part?
 Then consider Pie or Doughnut chart.

-- Is it a trend over time?
-Then the Line chart is your obvious choice.
+- Is it a trend over a time?
+Then Line chart is your obvious choice.

 - Or do you compare several items?
-Then go for the Bar chart.
+Then go for Bar chart.

 2. Unclear reading flow of a data slide